Requesting Books and Articles

 Why is Cushing Library so strict about returning interlibrary loan books?

 Interlibrary loan practices rely on mutual trust among libraries.
 Libraries like to lend to one another, but "bad lenders" gain a reputation for late and lost materials, and libraries stop loaning to them.
 Our own collection is very small and we rely on the generosity of libraries worldwide to support research needs.
-We want to be a model lender so we have access to the millions of items available through interlibrary loan worldwide.
+We want to be a model borrower so we have access to the millions of items available through interlibrary loan worldwide.

 Who can I call with questions?

-For specific questions about interlibrary loan policies or procedures not addressed here, or for questions about the status of a pending request, the possibility of renewing a loan; overdue, lost, or damaged items; or billing notices, please contact Jake Kubrin at (510) 436-1060 or at email@example.com
+For specific questions about interlibrary loan policies or procedures not addressed here, or for questions about the status of a pending request, the possibility of renewing a loan; overdue, lost, or damaged items; or billing notices, please contact Jake Kubrin at (510) 436-1060 (ext 1067) or at firstname.lastname@example.org